org-acidburn0zzz/enterprise-utility-suite/src/main/resources/add_remove_users/ADDUSERS-README.txt

-Summary:
+﻿Summary:

-Assigns users to projects.
+Assigns users to Code Center applications' teams.

 There are four modes:
 - AppIdentifiers per user mode: Assigns users to applications (all with the same role).